Car Accidents Caused By Road Hazards

 Auto insurers may cover damage to your vehicle due to road hazards.
 For instance, if you hit a fallen tree or a rock in the road, then the damage would be covered by the “collision” part of your policy.
 If a tree or boulder hits you, then the claim would be covered by the “comprehensive” policy.
 If the damage was minimal, you may simply pay out-of-pocket to avoid hikes in your insurance rate, particularly if it’s a collision claim.
 Personal Injury Protection (PIP) will pay for medical injuries after your deductible is met and up to a certain limit.
 Another option for covering damage to your vehicle or your person is to file a personal injury lawsuit against negligent parties who contributed to your accident.

 There is often ambiguity in road hazard accidents and motorists are unsure whether they have a valid case or not, so it’s a good idea to speak with an experienced lawyer who can look into the facts surrounding what happened.
 In some instances, you may sue to recover monetary damages for medical bills, lost income, emotional pain and suffering, and wrongful death in the worst circumstances.

-Schedule a free consultation with trusted car accident attorneys at Salamati Law by calling 888-259-4060.
+Schedule a free consultation with the trusted LA car accident attorneys at Salamati Law by calling 888-259-4060.